GurpreetChugh/deep-learning-challenge/Readme.md

 ### Model Compiling and Training

-Model was compiled with an input and a hidden layer and nuber of neurons selected for each layer were 108 as the number of features with `Rectified Linear Unit (RELU)` as activation function.
+Model was compiled with an input and a hidden layer and number of neurons selected for each layer were 108 as the number of features with `Rectified Linear Unit (RELU)` as activation function.

-Output layer has a single neuron with `Sigmoid` activation function toi produce binary output.
+Output layer has a single neuron with `Sigmoid` activation function to produce binary output.

 Model was compiled using `ADAM` optimizer, loss function as `binary_crossentropy` and `accuracy` metric for model performance evaluation.

 Model was initialized with 100 epochs and a call back was configured to save model weights after every 5 epochs.

-### Resulta
+### Results

 Over-all  model accuracy was 72.4% and a Loss of 0.56.
 A target model performance of 75% was not met

 ### Model Optimization

-In order to improve upon the model performance, Kersa model tuner library `keras-tuner` was used to tune the hyper parameters.
-Hyper parameter search space was configured which included hyperparamaters -
+In order to improve upon the model performance, Keras model tuner library `keras-tuner` was used to tune the model hyperparameters.
+Hyperparameter search space was configured which included -
     * Number of  layers
     * Number of neurons in each layer
     * Activation function